open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/install-cluster-lifecycle.md

 Create `open-cluster-management` on the hub if haven't created

-Deploy managedcluster-import-controller in the open-cluster-management namespace
+Deploy klusterlet-addon-controller in the open-cluster-management namespace

 ```Shell
 kubectl apply -k overlays/community